How I Grew to 1K Page Views in 1 Month + My April Blogging Goals

 Now that I’ve got a lot of my Pinterest automated through board booster, I want to focus on gaining new followers and engaging with people on Twitter.

 if you feel like it, follow me here

 I know tons of people don’t use Bloglovin, but I love it.
 I think it’s a really smart idea for someone like me who follows a lot of blogs and never really knew how to keep up consistently with all of them.

 ♡ do 1-2 guest posts a month

-I deafly want to start doing some gas posting, not really for the sake of driving traffic to my blog, but to really get to know other women out there.
+I definitely want to start doing some guest posting, not really for the sake of driving traffic to my blog, but to really get to know other women out there.

 ♡ interview some really cool bloggers

 Even in 3 to 4 weeks of really dedicating myself to this world, I’ve gotten to follow along with some really incredible women who built brands and sites from the ground up, either while they were in college or right after.

 I know I find the story is really inspiring, and I think that you guys would too.
 There are a couple of bloggers I have my eye on for getting them onto Slightly Savvy and having them share their stories of how they did it.